dshaw15/booksbykenna/book-summary/sinner-1-broken-trust.md

 ## Can a dangerous bad boy find redemption and a second chance at love in a small town?

 **Erebus**
-Four years ago, I had it all—money, women, power, and the ego to match.
+Four years ago, I had it all: money, women, power, and the ego to match.
 One reckless mistake destroyed everything.

 To protect my parents, I changed my name and sold the only thing I had left—my body.
-It paid the debt, but it cost me my soul.
+_It paid the debt, but it cost me my soul._

 Now I’m in a new town, building a quiet life, and I’ve met Felicity—the kind of woman a man could love forever.

 But my past isn’t gone.
-Every lie I’ve told her is one step closer to the truth… and when it comes out, I’ll lose the woman I never deserved.
+Every lie I’ve told her is one step closer to the truth.
+Believe me, when the truth comes out, I’ll lose the woman I never deserved.

 **Felicity**
-I’ve always been the good girl—until the mysterious Mr. E walked into my world.
+I’ve always been the good girl.
+At least until the mysterious Mr. E walked into my world.
 Strong.
 Magnetic.
 Dangerous.
 He could command a room with his presence, and my heart with one look.

 But he’s hiding something.
 And when I find out what it is, I might lose him forever.
 Because a man like Erebus could have any woman.
 Why would he want me?

-_If you love alpha male romance, second chance love stories, and bad boy redemption arcs, you’ll fall for Felicity and Erebus in Broken Trust—a steamy small-town romance filled with passion, secrets, and a fight for love that could cost everything._
+_If you love alpha male romance, second chance love stories, and bad boy redemption arcs, you’ll fall for Felicity and Erebus in Broken Trust — a steamy small-town romance filled with passion, secrets, and a fight for love that could cost everything._

-Cheating Warning: This romance begins with Erebus leaving the final night of his “work.”
+Cheating Warning: This romance begins with Erebus leaving the final night of his _work_.
 His debts are paid, but his past isn’t done with him yet.

 **Get [Broken Trust](https://mybook.to/BrokenTrustErebus/ "Broken Trust") today.**
 **Next in series --> [Hard Bargain](https://mybook.to/HardBargain "Hard Bargain")**